Wahu: Career

 Wahu has entertained audiences alongside many Kenyan and African Artistes like Kleptomaniacs, Fally Ipupa, Nonini, Nameless, Wyre, Qqu, and P-Unit.
-She is the inaugural recipient of the MTV Africa Music Awards 2008, for Best Female Artist category.
+She is the inaugural recipient of the MTV Africa Music Awards 2008, for the Best Female Artist category.
 Moreover, she has won the Pearl of Africa Music Awards, Chaguo La Teeniez Awards and Kisima Music Awards.
 In the acting industry, Wahu had a leading role in the television series Tazama.
 In 2017 she released a new gospel song "Sifa".
-In the year 2013 she opened her saloon business the Afrosiri salon which offers services such as spa, hair, manicure and pedicure services.
+In 2013, she launched her salon business, Afrosiri Salon, which offers services such as spa, hair, manicure, and pedicure services.